 Following these little-known tips and best practices can bring you an immediate boost in your conversions.
 You can also perform A/B testing with exit-intent popups to learn more about your visitors.
 This helps you plan a more effective long-term conversion strategy.
 Exit-intent popups and OptiMonk give you the tools you need to capture people’s attention, capture more visitors, and increase your conversions.
 By using these tips you can boost the conversions of your exit-intent popups even more.

-Trial OptiMonk for free for 14-days and try these hacks on your exit-intent popups to increase your conversion rates.
+Create a free OptiMonk account and try these hacks on your exit-intent popups to increase your conversion rates.